-October is a prime time for National Sports Day.
-That’s why on October 16th, the fans, families, and athletes of all the sports converging on the month come together to celebrate their favorite athletic events.
+October is prime time for National Sports Day.
+That’s why on October 16th, the fans, families, and athletes of all the sports converge to celebrate their favorite athletic events.
 All disciplines of a sport take the field, from the youngest to the seasoned professional.

 While golfers hit the links to get at least nine more holes before the snow flies, hoopsters gear up for the season ahead.
 The puck hits center ice early in October, while baseball aims for the bleachers and clears the bases.